integr8ly/integreatly-operator/test-cases/README.md

 npm run prettier
 ```

-Commit everything and open a new MR.
+Commit everything and open a new PR.

 ## How to estimate a test case